 ARRL

-ATTN:
+ATTN: Media and Public Relations Department

 225 Main St

 Newington, CT 06111

 If Your Presentation is Accepted

 If your PowerPoint presentation is accepted, you will receive a notice by mail or e-mail.
 Presentations accepted for distribution become the property of The American Radio Relay League, Inc. We must acquire all rights because the ARRL has sharing agreements with our IARU sister societies worldwide.
 To fulfill these agreements, our media must be available for distribution overseas without copyright encumbrances from the original authors.